boltomli/Data-for-CustomVoice.AI/README.md

 ## Goal

-Provide a working end-to-end sample process of how to prepare data for [Custom Voice](https://customvoice.ai).
+Provide a working end-to-end sample process of how to prepare data for [Custom Voice](https://customvoice.ai) powered by Microsoft Azure Cognitive Services.
 Target audience: developers that are not quite familiar with audio processing.

 ## Data formats